Subotica: Early Middle Ages and Slavic settlement

-Late-Middle Ages
+Late Middle Ages

 Subotica probably first became a settlement of note when people poured into it from nearby villages destroyed during the Tatar invasions of 1241–42.
 When Zabadka/Zabatka was first recorded in 1391, it was a tiny town in the medieval Kingdom of Hungary.
 Later, the city belonged to the Hunyadis, one of the most influential aristocratic families in the whole of Central Europe.

 King Matthias Corvinus of Hungary gave the town to one of his relatives, János Pongrác Dengelegi, who, fearing an invasion by the Ottoman Empire, fortified the castle of Subotica, erecting a fortress in 1470.
 Some decades later, after the Battle of Mohács in 1526, Subotica became part of the Ottoman Empire.
 The majority of the Hungarian population fled northward to Royal Hungary.
 Bálint Török, a local noble who had ruled over Subotica, also escaped from the city.
 During the military and political havoc following the defeat at Mohács, Subotica came under the control of Serbian mercenaries recruited in Banat.
 These soldiers were in the service of the Transylvanian general John I Zápolya, a later Hungarian king.

 The leader of these mercenaries, Jovan Nenad, established in 1526–27 his rule in Bačka, northern Banat and a small part of Syrmia and created an independent entity, with Subotica as its administrative centre.
 At the peak of his power, Jovan Nenad proclaimed himself as Serbian tsar in Subotica.
 He named Radoslav Čelnik as the general commander of his army, while his treasurer and palatine was Subota Vrlić, a Serbian noble from Jagodina.
 When Bálint Török returned and recaptured Subotica from the Serbs, Jovan Nenad moved the administrative centre to Szeged.

 Some months later, in the summer of 1527, Jovan Nenad was assassinated and his entity collapsed.
 However, after Jovan Nenad's death, Radoslav Čelnik led a part of the army to Ottoman Syrmia, where he briefly ruled as an Ottoman vassal.

-Ottoman administration
+Ottoman Empire

 The Ottoman Empire ruled the city from 1542 to 1686.
 At the end of this almost 150-year-long period, not much remained of the old town of Zabadka/Zabatka.
 As much of the population had fled, the Ottomans encouraged the settlement of the area by different colonists from the Balkans.
 The settlers were mostly Orthodox Serbs.
 They cultivated the extremely fertile land around Subotica.
 In 1570, the population of Subotica numbered 49 houses, and in 1590, 63 houses.
 In 1687, the region was settled by Catholic Dalmatas (called Bunjevci today).
 It was called Sobotka under Ottoman rule and was a kaza centre in Segedin sanjak at first in Budin Eyaleti until 1596, and after that in Eğri Eyaleti between 1596 and 1686.